aloxe/huwindty/src/pages/documentation/images.md

 }
 ```

+Since `eleventy-img` 7.0.0 All images are handled by eleventy which generates the responsive image tag according to the plugin `eleventyImageTransformPlugin` defined in `eleventy.js`

 On markdown pages it will be done directly while parsing the markdown code thanks to the `mdLib.renderer.rules.image` rule.